tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Busshels of mold have been stolen and they need to be returned
 	 - Abandoned when the party first visits but is occupied upon their return
  - **Here kitty kitty**
- - **Ritual to the mothers**
+ - **Ritual to the mothers:**
 	 - you see one of the domed structures you have come to know as a goblin home smoke billows from a very small hut carved out of the body of a stalk,
 	 - house
-		 - inside house, jared things, big wooden place.
+		 - inside house, pickled things, big wooden place.
+		 - A portrait of a slug
-			 - old
+			 - old floors, have zseen many libations
+		 -
+		 -

 #### Sanctuaries
  Often Sanctuaries take the form of a temples around specific [[mycelium|nodes]] kept by the [[The Entangled|Seers]].
 Most will contain a seer bent and contorted around the node at all times, many important nodes will have one or more seers who have chosen to embed themselves into the [[mycelium]].
 The design of individual temples can vary but most have some form of material documentation of [[Xylaan]] and its worship or history.